redpesk-common/sec-gate-fedid-binding/docs/4-running_and_testing.md

 Namespace allows to create a *fake* root filesystem that only expose the minimal necessary resources.
 Unfortunately depending on your restriction the process may not even start, with no-log to help debugging the situation.

-For a quick namespace test, start fedid-binding with *fedid-sample-nspace.json*.
+For a quick namespace test, start sec-gate-fedid-binding with *fedid-sample-nspace.json*.
 Then use *fedid/admin list* api/verb to explore your namespace.

 ```bash
 AFB_FEDID_CONFIG=./conf.d/project/etc/fedid-sample-nspace.json afb-binder --name=afb-fedid --binding=./package/lib/afb-fedid.so